Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Results and Discussions

 \textbf{Benchmark 1:} A rule-based EMS from \cite{ibanez2022simulation,ibanez2023off}.
-The strategy is as follows: if the renewable power exceeds the minimal load of AELs, the AELs are started up, and then the electrolytic load tracks the renewable power with a time step of 5 min.
+The strategy is as follows: if the renewable power exceeds the minimal load of AELs, the AELs are started up, and then the electrolytic load tracks the renewable power with a time step of 5 minutes.
 When the maximal loads of AELs are reached, the rest of the power charges the BESS.
 When the combined power from PV, WTs, and the BESS is insufficient to keep the AELs at their minimum load, the AELs are shut down.

 \textbf{Benchmark 2:} An MILP-based EMS similar to those in \cite{wang2023optimising,abdin2024feasibility}.
-AELs and the BESS track the renewable power only based on an MILP-based scheduling.
-For fair comparison, we take (\ref{eq-1})--(\ref{eq-17}) introduced in Section \ref{sec:RS} as the MILP model and set the time step as 5 min.
+AELs and the BESS track the renewable power only follow an MILP-based scheduling results.
+For fair comparison, we take (\ref{eq-1})--(\ref{eq-17}) introduced in Section \ref{sec:RS} as the MILP model and set the time step as 5 minutes.

-An examination of the data presented in Table \ref{tab:SimResultEMS-BESS} shows that the values of the optimal configuration ratio of battery capacity evaluated in the literature \cite{ibanez2022simulation,abdin2024feasibility}, which neglects the voltage and frequency constraints, are significantly lower than those evaluated in our study which are obtained considering voltage and frequency constraints.
-This indicates that battery capacity is underestimated in the previous studies.
-Underestimation of the battery capacity may make it difficult for an OReP2HS to maintain stable operation and may lead to an overly optimistic assessment of LCOH.

-Furthermore, when considering voltage and frequency stability constraints in the design of OReP2HS, the battery capacity and LCOH evaluated in benchmarks 1 and 2 (with only a rule-based and an optimization-based EMS) are higher than those assessed based on our proposed EMS.
-This result demonstrates that the proposed EMS achieves more effective and efficient energy utilization across timescales, ultimately leading to a lower requirement for the size of the BESS and lower-cost hydrogen production.
+{According to the literature review in Section~\ref{sec:review}, the rule-based and MILP-based EMSs represent the two most widely adopted EMS for designing OReP2HS.
+Therefore, they are selected here as representative benchmarks.
+To ensure fairness, both benchmark methods are configured with the highest temporal resolution (5 minutes) reported in the state-of-the-art studies.
+However, this resolution remains insufficient to capture the transient behaviors of OReP2HS, making it impossible to incorporate frequency and voltage security constraints during BESS sizing.}